 There are a surprising number of ice hockey rules that govern the number of periods and the time that they last.
 There is also a surprising amount of history behind these rules too, and those rules have completely shaken up the game for the better.

-Even more interesting is that this is only a few sports where the period length remains the same, no matter what level the sport is being played at.
+Even more interesting is that there are only a few sports where the period length remains the same, no matter what level the sport is being played at.